- Make Pizza Like a PRO – Making Professional Pizza at Home

 Point, aim, and measure to get the results you need.
 The Lasergrip 800 can be used anywhere.
 Use it for cooking, car maintenance, real estate, electrical engineering, and more.
 Measure extreme temperatures ranging from -58°F (-50°C) to 1382°F (750°C) without ever needing to come in contact.
 Its versatile functionality and modernized simplicity can do all of the work for you.

 Why have two pizza peels when you can only have one.
 This pizza peel surpasses the benefits of wood peels with the convenience of a metal peel.
 It's made entirely from anodized aluminum for a lightweight design that's incredibly durable, too.
 It's designed to be used frequently in high-heat pizza ovens.

 Here is our Pro Homemade Pizza Recipe for you to start practicing.
-This recipe has a lot more detail than what we’ve discussed above, so it will be straightforward for you to follow.
+This recipe has much more detail than we’ve discussed above, so it will be straightforward for you to follow.

 Feel free to add any additional toppings and make them your own.

 When you feel that you are already making pizzas like a Pro, do not hesitate to let us and share your recipe and step with our community.
 Submit your recipe, and we will publish it, showing you like the Pro Pizza Baker!

 - 500 g 00 Type Flour You can also use Bread Flour